What Protections for Renters Exist in Montana Because of the Pandemic?

 - If you get served by a process server with court papers for eviction, be sure to file a written answer with the Clerk of Court.
 The timeline for eviction court moves quickly.
 You only have 10 business days, starting the day after you are served with court papers, to file a written Answer to an eviction lawsuit.
 You must file your Answer with the Clerk of Court where your landlord filed the lawsuit.
 (You must file an Answer on your own without a lawyer’s assistance, if your 10-day filing deadline falls before you’ve been able to get a lawyer’s help.)
 For forms and instructions on filing your own Answer to the eviction lawsuit, check out the 5 Steps to Take When Served with Eviction Papers.

 If you have any questions, it is a good idea to talk to a lawyer.

-- Montana Legal Services Association (MLSA) gives free civil, non-criminal legal help to eligible clients.
+- Montana Legal Services Association (MLSA) has resources to help Montana renters facing an eviction, including free legal advice and attorney representation.
 Learn more about how to apply for free legal help.